Discover three methods we use for growing shiitake mushrooms outdoors in this article, and learn what you need to grow shiitakes all year long

 Growing shiitake mushrooms indoors, too!

 In the video we mentioned mushroom growing kits, which you can use in your home to grow a variety of edible mushrooms.
-You can get a shiitake mushroom growing kit, as well as blue, pink, and yellow oyster kits.
+You can start growing shiitake mushrooms with the help of a shiitake mushroom growing kit, as well as blue, pink, and yellow oyster kits.
 We even have lion’s mane and chestnut mushroom kits.
 Check out all of our variety of mushroom growing kits now so you can start growing inside whenever you like.